-If you’re having trouble locating a loved one, checking the local jails is a natural step in the search process.
-People are arrested everyday.
+If you’re having trouble locating a loved one or family member, checking the local jails is a natural step in the search process.
+People are arrested every day.
 It doesn’t take a severe transgression to be hauled in.
 Even too many parking tickets can lead to incarceration.
-You want to find your loved one, yet, you’re not sure how to find someone who’s in jail or even see if they’ve been arrested.
-There are steps you can take, depending on the situation.
+You want to find your loved one but are not sure how to find someone who’s in jail or even see if they’ve been arrested.
+There are steps to take depending on the situation.
 Finding a prisoner is different than running a criminal background check.
 Let’s discuss how to find out if someone is in jail.

 Jail or Prison?

-This is a time when you need to know your terminology.
-Although, they’re used interchangeably in common language, Jail and Prison serve different functions.
+This is when you need to know your terminology.
+Although they’re used interchangeably in common language, Jail and Prison serve different functions.
 Someone who has been convicted of a crime and given a sentence is not in the same place as someone who was arrested last night.
 Let’s look at the difference.

-- Prison – Prison inmates are long term, over one year.
-They have already been convicted of a crime and are now serving out their court-appointed sentence.
+- Prison – Prison inmates are long-term, over one year.
+They have already been convicted of a crime and are now serving out their court-appointed sentence in state prison.

 The more information you have on the person, the better.
-Law enforcement gathers a lot of information on the people they take in.
+Law enforcement gathers much information on the people they take in.
 Although, you should only need some basic information to locate someone.
 Here’s a checklist:

 - LEGAL first and last name.
-You may know the person by a nickname, but you’ll need to know their legal name when searching for an inmate.
+You may know the person by a nickname but will need their legal name when searching for an inmate.